UrDEX Finance (URD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 UrDEX Finance Historical Price

-According to the latest data gathered on UrDEX Finance live price page, the current price of UrDEX Finance is 0.00266301USD.
-The circulating supply of UrDEX Finance(URD) is 22.59M URD , giving it a market capitalization of $60.17K.
+According to the latest data gathered on UrDEX Finance live price page, the current price of UrDEX Finance is 0.00264489USD.
+The circulating supply of UrDEX Finance(URD) is 22.59M URD , giving it a market capitalization of $59.76K.

 - 24-hour0.00%$ --$ --$ --